 “I’d like to think we’re a little deeper in our roster,’’ coach Sean Payton said.
-“We were able to, during that brief free-agency period, pick up a couple players.
+“We were able to, during that brief free agency period, pick up a couple players.
 Each year is different, but I feel like we’re a little deeper right now.’’

-The past two Super Bowl champions kicking off the season in an historic venue -- it’s the stuff movie-script writers come up with, not NFL schedule makers.
+The last two Super Bowl champions kicking off the season in an historic venue -- it’s the stuff movie-script writers come up with, not NFL schedule makers.
 But the Packers might be carrying more of a burden than the Saints.
 They’ll carry the title of defending Super Bowl champions, a load the Saints toted last season.

-“You’ve got to answer all the questions about the hangover, and you feel like you’re being scrutinized every step of the way,’’ Brees said.
-“You lose a game and people are, like, waiting for something bad to happen to your team so they can say, 'I told you so.'
+“You’ve got to answer all the questions about the hangover and you feel like you’re being scrutinized every step of the way,’’ Brees said.
+“You lose a game and people are like waiting for something bad to happen to your team so they can say 'I told you so.'
 There’s pressure with that and obviously the expectation level after winning a Super Bowl.’’

 The Saints don’t have to worry about that this year.
-And the fact that their roster is so deep and talented could open the door for them to step right back into Super Bowl form.
+And the fact their roster is so deep and talented could open the door for them to step right back into Super Bowl form.
 At least on paper, it shouldn’t be that difficult.

 The Saints are so much better than they were in 2009 in many ways.
 Guys like Jenkins, guards Jahri Evans and Carl Nicks, and defensive tackle Sedrick Ellis were all very young players on that 2009 team.
-Now, they’re just hitting their prime.
+Now, they’re just hitting their primes.